-Yup, you may need to actually leave the house or at least go to another level of your home or lock yourself in a room for some time – that doesn’t so bad, right?
+Yup, you may need to actually leave the house or at least go to another level of your home or lock yourself in a room for some time – that doesn’t sound so bad, right?
 I wouldn’t do this until you have had some bottle success.
 I tried this with my first son and just figured he and dad will figure it out.
 I came back from shopping 2 hours later to find them both exhausted and defeated.
 My husband had never given a baby a bottle before and I just left!
 Keep in mind that your baby hearing, seeing, and smelling you can sabotage anyone’s attempts to give them a bottle.

 7. Try different bottles

 Notice this is tip number 7!
-I think this is usually the first thing most moms try and for good reason, but I would try the other suggestions first, before you spend a small fortune.
+I think this is usually the first thing most moms try, and for good reason, but I would try the other suggestions first, before you spend a small fortune.
 However, there is something to be said for a bottle that your baby prefers.
 I’d recommend trying 1-2 bottles at a feeding time, and only purchasing 3-4 different types to use.
 You can find my favorite bottles for breastfed babies in the next section.

 8. Experiment with flow

 Sometimes you just need to change the nipple flow.
-Some babies need a really slow flow to accept a bottle and other’s may like something faster if you have a strong let down, as a slow flow nipple will just aggravate them.
-Just be careful of your babies age with a fast slow nipple because while they may prefer it, they may not be able to handle it.
+Some babies need a really slow flow to accept a bottle and others may like something faster if you have a strong let down, as a slow flow nipple will just aggravate them.
+Just be careful of your babies age with a fast flow nipple because while they may prefer it, they may not be able to handle it.
 It takes a lot of coordination to swallow milk coming in quickly, and if they don’t get it just right, they could aspirate, which is when liquid gets into their lungs – not a good thing.